SourMesen/Mesen/COMPILING.md

 #### *Standalone*

 1) Open the solution in Visual Studio 2019
+2) Set "GUI.NET" as the Startup Project
-2) Compile as Release/x64 or Release/x86
+3) Compile as Release/x64 or Release/x86
-3) Run
+4) Run Mesen.exe

+Note: When loading the the solution in Visual Studio make sure all the projects are loaded successfully.
+Note: If you get an error about the project targeted .NET Framework 4.5 chose to download the missing packages then install ".NET Framework 4.5 targeting pack" from the Visual Studio Installer.

 #### *Libretro*